-Ownership is a concept that is sometimes anathema to a Millennial like me.
+Ownership is a concept sometimes anathema to a Millennial like me.
 But in the case of online communities, it’s important to understand how a sense of ownership affects member perception and participation in your online community.
-Just like in the workplace—where there has been lots of talk about employee performance and a sense of ownership over their work—online communities rely heavily on intrinsic rewards and input to promote growth and activity.
+Just like in the workplace — where there has been lots of talk about employee performance and a sense of ownership over their work — online communities rely heavily on intrinsic rewards and input to promote growth and activity.
 Promoting intrinsic rewards and active participation in your community’s governance is key to creating a sense of ownership among your members.

 So where are some of the intrinsic rewards in your community?
 First and foremost is likely thought leadership.
 Online communities are a great place for your members to share their knowledge and raise their profile within their industry or social group.
 When you find a member with special skills or a knowledge about a subject, take note.
 When you reach out to them to answer an unanswered post on your community, you’re implicitly acknowledging their expertise and rewarding them for it.
 That reward will hopefully then be magnified by the community when they thank the expert for their answer to a difficult question.

 Finally, trust is an important aspect of ownership.
-Members need to trust that their community is a safe space to participate—whether they’re providing positive or negative feedback to their peers.
+Members need to trust their community is a safe space to participate — whether they’re providing positive or negative feedback to their peers.
 Never allow members to attack someone for sharing their thoughts, and take time to consider whether or not to allow anonymity in posting or reporting content on your community.
 Your members may request the ability to post anonymously, but make sure you understand the implications of allowing the community to share their thoughts without accountability.
-Conversely, while some members may ask that your community’s moderation functions be totally transparent–so that members know who flags content–consider that others may prefer anonymous reporting, which can reduce the risk of reprisal from those who were reported.
+Conversely, while some members may ask that your community’s moderation functions be totally transparent – so members know who flags content –consider that others may prefer anonymous reporting, which can reduce the risk of reprisal from those who were reported.